pi-apps/LatinChain/README.md

 Currently https://latin-chain.com is working with website_pinetwork_odoo and website_pinetwork_games_odoo, made in Odoo.

-We won an Honorable mention in Pi Hackathon with our project, Pi Network Games from Latin America!!!: https://minepi.com/blog/hackathon-winners-announcement
+We won an Honorable mention in Pi Hackathon with our project, Games from Latin America for Pi!!!: https://minepi.com/blog/hackathon-winners-announcement

 To use these sources codes in Pi Sandbox (https://developers.minepi.com/), put it in the root of HTTP Server.